Need a larger size? Look for this style in our CHILD category.

 What makes a Classic…classic?
 Is it the quality?
 The clean, versatile design?
 The sense of history?
 Sure, and this shoe certainly has it all.
 However, we know the real reason families have turned to the Classic for three decades is simple: it works!
-Perfect for year-round wear, this closed-toe, Smooth orange leather shoe keeps out sand, dirt, water, and anything else the playground can dish out.
+Perfect for year-round wear, this closed-toe, Smooth peacock green leather shoe keeps out sand, dirt, water, and anything else the playground can dish out.
 An easy adjustable Velcro strap at the ankle enables simple fastening and unfastening with a comfortable, secure fit.
 Thin and flexible rubber soles promote natural foot movement and development, and genuine sheepskin innersoles can be added for warmth, comfort, and natural moisture-wicking.
 From first steps to first hikes, nothing beats a Classic!

 - Convenient Velcro strap Indoor/outdoor shoe

 - Can be worn with or without socks

 - Rubber sole is thin, flexible, and durable

 Write Your Own Review

 Baby's feet typically grow through 4 sizes in the first year.
 (Size 1 for the first month, size 2 for months 2-4, size 3 for months 4-9ish, size 4 for months 6 -12ish.)
 Of course this will vary by each baby, but foot growth usually slows down considerably after the first year.
 As babies are not mobile those first few months, we generally do not stock shoes in size 1 or 2, although we can certainly make them for you by special request if needed for a special occasion or for a baby with extremely small feet.